-(O) The acquisition status, source and location of real property, rights-of-way, fuel and water requirements:
+(O) The acquisition status, source and location of real property, right-of-way, fuel and water requirements:

-Property and rights-of-way acquisition status was mentioned previously.
-There are no fuel acquisition requirements for this project.
-A groundwater use application will be applied from the Wyoming State Engineer's Office for a new extraction well.
+Property and right-of-way acquisition status was mentioned previously.
+There are no fuel acquisition requirements for these projects.
+Groundwater use applications will be applied for from Wyoming State Engineer's Office for each new extraction well.